Skip to content

 • Custom connection template specifying script protocol

-• Command category with script invocation
+• Command group with script invocation command

 • Device configured with script-based template and credentials